tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-23-coding-sidebar-navigation-for-documentation-websites.md

 categories:
 - jekyll
 keywords:
-summary: "Sidebar navigation is one of the more complex components of a documentation site, and it is critical for helping users understand and find documentation.
+description: "Sidebar navigation is one of the more complex components of a documentation site, and it is critical for helping users understand and find documentation.
 I hacked together a sidebar menu for a doc site that's hosted on a somewhat inflexible platform, using Jekyll to generate the sidebar.
 Important features of a documentation sidebar include multiple levels of depth, expand/collapse options, accordion effects, fixed navigation, dynamic menu highlighting, and more."
 bitlink: http://bit.ly/docsidebarcode
 ---